Neha Marda: 2008–2015: Breakthrough with Balika Vadhu and Doli Armaanon Ki

-2015–present: Jhalak Dikhhla Jaa and further projects
+2015–2021: Jhalak Dikhhla Jaa and further projects

 In September 2015, after leaving Doli Armaano Ki, Marda participated in Colors TV's dance reality show Jhalak Dikhhla Jaa in its eighth season.
 She entered as a wild card entrant along with Anita Hassanandani and Roopal Tyagi.
 She, along with her choreographer Rajit Dev had got eliminated after two weeks.
 In 2016, she participated in Box Cricket League 2 where she joined Karan Wahi's team, 'Delhi Draggons'.
 In 2017, she appeared as a guest contestant in Fear Factor: Khatron Ke Khiladi 8 for the teen ka tadka special week and performed along with Hina Khan.

 In 2018, she joined Zee TV's Piya Albela playing Bella.
 Later she appeared in an episodic role of Genda in &TV's Laal Ishq opposite Sartaj Gill.
 In 2019, she participated in Khatra Khatra Khatra.
 Since 2020, Marda has been playing the lead role as Shubhra in Zee TV's Kyun Rishton Mein Katti Batti opposite Siddhaanth Vir Surryavanshi.